-Although we have had a table or chest behind our sofa we wanted something that was taller and could run the length of the sofa (because nothing but dust and lost toys hung back there anyway!
+Although we have had a table or chest behind our couch we wanted something that was taller & could run the long length of the sofa…because nothing but dust & lost toys hung back there anyway!

-Beam Sofa Table DIY
+Long Barn Beam Sofa Table DIY

 *Some links in this post are affiliate links.
 For more information, click here*

 I have no idea what these beams were originally used for but we are pretty certain the some are made of oak because we can barely lift them!

 Poulan Pro PP5020AV 20-Inch 50cc 2 Stroke Gas Powered Chain Saw With Carrying Case

 I then sanded the legs and the top with our orbital sander.
-This is the orbital sander we use,

 (DEWALT D26451K Corded 3 Amp 5-Inch Random Orbit Sander with Cloth Dust Bag)

 Isn’t that a beautiful piece of wood?
-Next I polyurethane d the top.

-We then carried it in ( I am not sure how I was able to pick up the top but by some miracle we did it!
-Next we put it together.
+We then carried it in…I am not sure how I was able to pick up the top but by some miracle we did it!

-I will definitely plan on spray painting them black if we ever decide to move the beam sofa table more into the room.
+I will definitely plan on spray painting them black if we ever decide to move the beam sofa table more into view in our family room.

 It’s a shame the table is mostly hidden by the couch but I love how perfectly it fits in the room.